nunomachado/atlas_coding_challenge/README.md

 To assess the performance of this custom loading process, a built-in DuckDB approach using the `COPY` feature was also implemented in [electric_vehicle_data_loader.py](./electric_vehicle_data_loader.py) as `load_data_built_in`.
 Benchmark results show:
 - `load_data_built_in`: Loads data in less than one second.
 - `load_data`: Loads data in approximately 16 seconds.

+The performance of the `load_data` function could be further optimized with the following approaches:
+- **Parallel processing:** Leverage multithreading to split the CSV file into chunks and process them concurrently.
+- **Optimal batch size:** Measure performance with different batch sizes to find an optimal trade-off between memory usage and insert performance.

 ---